Flutter vs. React Native – What to Choose in 2020?

 * Please note:

-- When it comes to developing desktop apps with Flutter, APIs are still in the early stages of development.
+- When it comes to developing desktop apps with Flutter, the API is still in the development stage.
 Google is working on extending Flutter to support desktop as a target environment, allowing developers to create macOS, Windows, and Linux applications with the technology.

 In the long run, this effort will lead to a fully integrated solution where developers can create apps for desktop platforms as they do for mobile platforms – at the time of writing, however, the solution is in development (source).